Helsinki-NLP/Tatoeba-Challenge/README.md

 # NEWS AND ANNOUNCEMENTS

 Unfortunately, the data server is still down and the IT service is working on the issue.
-The data sets are, therefore, not available at the moment.
-Sorry!
-Hopefully, everything will be up and running again later this week.
+The data sets are now available from a different location but download might be slower.
+The monolingual data sets and pre-trained translation models are still not available.
 Apologies for the inconvenience!

 # The Tatoeba Translation Challenge